About me

 Training, qualifications & experience

-I am a member of BACP and a registered Psychodynamic Counsellor with the BPC.
-I have a Masters Degree in Psychodynamic Psychotherapy from the University of London, following earlier training at WPF Counselling.
-Alongside my private practice, I have worked as a counsellor in university education for many years, and for a cancer charity.
-I also have experience working as a counsellor in hospice care and am currently undertaking further training at The Institute of Psychoanalysis.
+I am a professionally qualified Psychodynamic Psychotherapist.
+I am a member of the BACP, and a registered Psychodynamic Counsellor with the BPC.
+I have a Masters Degree with Distinction in Psychodynamic Psychotherapy from the University of London, following earlier training at WPF Counselling.
+I have also completed further professional development courses at the Institute of Psychoanalysis.

 Member organisations